wp-plugins/jsl3-facebook-wall-feed/readme.txt

 * This is the initial version.

 == Upgrade Notice ==

+= 1.3 =
+This update should validate under XHTML 1.0 Strict.

 = 1.2 =
 This upgrade provides support for localization.
 Feel free to use the